saeedrezayi/SignalGo-Publisher/README.md

 [![NuGet](https://img.shields.io/badge/nuget-javascript%20v5+-blue.svg)](https://www.nuget.org/packages/SignalGo.JavaScript.Client/)

 # Wanna make Publisher and SignalGo better? or you wanna new features etc?
-Just create new issues, We will help you as much as we can.
+Just create new issues, we will help you as much as we can.

 In Telegram:
 @mrgrayhat

 @Ali_Visual_Studio

 Via Email:
 mr.grayhatt@gmail.com

 ali.visual.studio[AT]gmail.com

 ## Other source on github